eBay/bascomtask/README.md

 ```
    CompletableFuture<Integer> t1 = $.fn(()->1);
 ```
-The call creates the task which is just like any other user POJO task, marks it as light, and then invokes its task method to return a CompletableFuture result.
+The call creates the task which is just like any other user POJO task and then invokes its task method to return a CompletableFuture result.
 The definition of this fn method Orchestrator is this:

 ```
     default <R> CompletableFuture<R> fn(Supplier<R> fn) {
-        return fnTask(fn).light().apply();
+        return fnTask(fn).apply();
     }
 ```
-As can be seen, fnTask is the call to make to get the task itself, which you may want to do to apply common methods on it such as giving it a name.
+As can be seen, fnTask is the call to make to get the task itself, which you may want to do to apply common methods on it such as giving it a name or changing its weight -- unlike regular tasks, function tasks are 'light' by default but that can be changed by marking them runSpawned().
 For must purposes, however, the simpler and shorter fn() call will likely be sufficient.

 There are number of these methods that take different kinds of lambdas, for Supplier as well as Consumer lambdas.
 For lambdas that take arguments these must be passed to the fn/fnTask methods in turn, as CompletableFutures.
 The